Academic Appointment, Performance and Promotion Policy (MPF1299)

 Conditions and limitations

-Provide for the overall management of academic positions, appointment, performance and promotion
+Provide for the overall management of academic positions, including:

 In relation to performance management, provide for: